KyleVaughn/UM2/docs/source/install.rst

     spack install llvm@15
     spack load llvm@15

 Pick the appropriate yaml file in ``UM2/dependencies/spack`` for use in the next step.
+If you're a user, look in the ``user`` directory.
+If you're a developer, look in the ``developer`` directory.
 Then:

 .. code-block:: bash